 Tech Nite is the Shenandoah Valley Technology Council's annual gathering highlighting Valley technology achievement and innovation in 7 categories.
-On May 7, 2014 attendees will gather at the Festival Center, JMU, for Tech Nite 14 to recognize and highlight the successes of technology firms, organizations and programs in the region and the entrepreneurs and innovators behind those successes.
+On May 7, 2014 attendees will gather at the JMU's Festival Center for Tech Nite 14 to recognize and highlight the successes of technology firms, organizations and programs in the region and the entrepreneurs and innovators behind those successes.
 Winners are announced live at the event.

 Tech Nite 15 Keynote Speaker: Dr. Joseph Rogers, SRI International